chinapedia/wikipedia.abstract.en/Page/Angular_momentum.md

   S² or J²                       [ℏ²n(n+1)], where $n = 0, \frac{1}{2}, 1, \frac{3}{2}, \ldots$
   ------------------------------ --------------------------------------------------------------------------------------------------------------

-Circular_Standing_Wave.gif on a circular string, the circle is broken into exactly 8 wavelengths.
+ on a circular string, the circle is broken into exactly 8 wavelengths.
 A standing wave like this can have 0,1,2, or any integer number of wavelengths around the circle, but it _cannot_ have a non-integer number of wavelengths like 8.3.
 In quantum mechanics, angular momentum is quantized for a similar reason.]]
 (There are additional restrictions as well, see angular momentum operator for details.)

 The reduced Planck constant ℏ is tiny by everyday standards, about 10^(−34) J s, and therefore this quantization does not noticeably affect the angular momentum of macroscopic objects.
 However, it is very important in the microscopic world.
 For example, the structure of electron shells and subshells in chemistry is significantly affected by the quantization of angular momentum.